nekrasovp/fastapi_version_openapi/README.md

 version = "0.1.0"
 ```

-Run installed script:
+Run the installed script:

 ```sh
 poetry run build_spec
 ```

-This should create an `openapi.json` in `docs/0.1.0` directory.
+This should create an `openapi.json` in the `docs/0.1.0` directory.

 ```sh
 INFO: 📂 adding app to sys.path